Luckyaden/personal_portfolio/_portfolio/circus.md

 ![image]({{ page.img | relative_url }})

-During the DreamCorps bootcamp , we had project where were we build a deck of cards using data structures such as arraylist and ect.
-Using Java, created a deck of cards which allowed the user to traverse through the deck and return the cards the user wanted.
-Here is the link to my github for this project <a href="https://github.com/Luckyaden">Github</a> .
+During the DreamCorps Boot Camp, we had a project where we built a deck of cards using data structures such as arraylist, arrays and ect.
+Using Java, I created a deck of cards which allowed the user to traverse through the deck and return the cards the user wanted.Lastly for this project, I wrote a documentation of the code and steps of the code I created for this project.
+Here is the link to my github for this project on <a href="https://github.com/Luckyaden">Github</a> .